umutbaris/mentorship/README.md

 ## Must-to-have

-- Develop a php script which uses one of sorting algorithms called "Quick Sort". *
+- Develop a PHP script which uses one of sorting algorithms called "Quick Sort". *
-- Describe the algorithm.
+- Describe the Quick Sort algorithm.
 - Apply PHPDoc to decribe the code. *
 - Test your code with 5 different data sets.